 Low Impact Development (LID)

-Please check with the local Governing Agency for specific requirements.
+Please scroll down to check with the local Governing Agency for specific requirements.

 Low Impact Development (LID) is the installation of permanent features that use or mimic natural processes that result in the infiltration, evapotranspiration or use of stormwater in order to protect water quality and associated aquatic habitat.